US Air Force Flight Test

 All fixes used for the FLTPN6 & FLTPN7 STARs were created outside the KEDW Class D airspace in order to reduce interference with the remaining traffic at Edwards AFB.
 The STARs were kept at least 2 NM inside the edges of R-2515 to ensure compliance with restricted airspace requirement and the RF legs were calculated to have a radius of 6.00 NM.
 All of the RF legs were designed with proper turns to remain with restricted airspace.

-Both STAR designs and the D22LT approach were designed and coded using our certified navigation data procedure coding processes and practices.
-Once the design and coding passed all stringent integrity checks, a tab-delimited navigation file was created and delivered to Jacobs and the USAF.
+Both STAR designs and the D22LT approach were designed and coded using AeroNavData’s certified navigation data procedure coding processes and practices.
+Once the design and coding passed all of our stringent integrity checks, a tab-delimited navigation file was created and delivered to the USAF.

 AeroNavData is pleased to have been a part of this successful flight test mission!